 While Kyle and I forgot to go looking for it, the Tower of Babil also happens to house an easter egg: this game’s Developer’s Room!
 It’s… not even hard to find?
 The room features staff for the entire Complete Collection, a good way to group that all together considering the Developer’s Rooms in FFIV and TAY were already stocked!

 We went into the old control room and found that it was a) intact and b) empty.
 How Rydia had gotten past us during a fight with giant robots on a bridge, I will never know.
 With only one obvious direction to go, we headed on to where we had fought Dr. Lugae.
 There was Rydia, but Edge, who must have been looking closer at the real Rydia than Cecil had been during the events of FFIV (*cough*), noticed she was only a convincing fake!
 Well that’s one way to explain the strange behaviour.
-The fake Rydia, now talking in jerking syllables, sent the Eidolons after us, one by one.
+The fake Rydia, now speaking in jerking syllables, sent the Eidolons after us, one by one.
 Why they obeyed her, I don’t know.
 Aren’t these thinking beings, who should know Rydia and even the party personally by now, and should know this imposter isn’t who she claims she is?

 The Eidolons were no real trouble, except for Titan, as Porom still wasn’t a high enough level to cast Float.
 We managed to beat them all before they completed their full attacks (the ones that would have mimicked the actual summon from the player’s point of view).
 The only exception to this was Titan, though in using his special attack, we discovered it did almost half the damage of his standard Quake spell.
 So strange!
 First Zeromus’ Meteor and now this!
 I’m not upset, but I am confused.
-Attempts to hit “Rydia?” failed, even after Titan was dead, so she summoned Bahamut next (Edge says that this makes her “stronger than the original” but I can’t imagine how).
+Attempts to hit “Rydia?” failed, even after Titan was dead, so she summoned Bahamut next.
+Edge says that this makes her “stronger than the original [Rydia],” but I can’t imagine how.
 We couldn’t hit Bahamut either, so Kyle healed the party up to brace against Mega Flare, which dropped them all to the red through automatic scripting.
 Just then, the real Rydia arrived, once again preceded by her signature Mist Dragon.
 This attack apparently snapped Bahamut to his senses and he left.

 Now by our side, real Rydia cursed about “them” using her friends the Eidolons this way (Ed. which makes no sense, as Rydia has no evidence there is more than one person involved at this point).
 Following her speech, we took on the fake Rydia with real Rydia’s help.
 The fake Rydia proved capable of using powerful spells on her own, like Meteor.
 Once we discovered that the fake, too, was weak against Thunder (*cough*robot*cough*), the fight was over.
 As small bridging storylines go, it was a fair Final Boss fight in terms of variety, but was not particularly challenging.

 The finale cut very, very suddenly from scene to scene, and all the cuts were just as jarring as the scenes in Fabul from before.
 The fake vanished and reappeared in the Tower’s (now empty) multi-Crystal chamber that Golbez had been using.
 There, it collapsed on a platform.
 Next, the ending took the party safely home to Baron.
 Didn’t even go looking for the robot, did you guys?
 Still haven’t learned to check the damned bodies!
 Cecil talked to Rosa at her bedside, oblivious to the obvious.
 She filled him in about her pregnancy, and he was soon stumbling into his own throne room with the news.
 It was absolutely hilarious: the way he acted like the concept of pregnancy was completely alien to him.
-Personally, we were joking that managed to take off his armour to get to “this point,” (ahem) even if it was between games.
+Personally, we were joking that managed to take off his armour to get to “this point” (ahem), even if it was between games.
 But heck, since he seems to have been using his heaven-sent Light sword as a doorstop in favour of some Mythril placeholder, maybe he just lost his welded-on armour somewhere?

 Despite Cecil having no trouble naming little Ursula earlier in the game, when Palom mentioned that Rosa and he need to think of names, the music suddenly cut out.
 It then began to dramatically swell into Prologue, the Final Fantasy series’ main theme, as Cecil continued to stammer, as though the baby’s name would be of great significance to veterans of The After Years.
 We’ll see about that.
+(Ed.
+Hah!.)

 The final shot, post-credits, was of Kain, who seems to have spent the past year staring out across the same hill where we left him at the end of the original game.
 There, he heard a voice calling to him, and the Interlude ended.
 With that, we called it a night.
 There’s no more significant a way to end a gaming session than the end of a game, even a short one like the Interlude.